6 Charitable Giving Strategies to Ease Your Tax Burden

 Drawing of a person balancing spending with financial goals to illustrate a blog post about charitable giving strategies.

-Donating to charity is a habit I admire, regardless of your tax situation.
-But if you are charitably minded, seeking charitable giving strategies that provide an emotional and financial benefit is wise.
-Even though the Tax Cuts and Jobs Act of 2018 resulted in a high standard deduction and made itemizing less fruitful, evaluating your income and tax situation can still reveal opportunities for lowering your tax bill.
+Charitable giving is a habit I admire, regardless of your tax situation.
+However, as a financial advisor, I typically encourage clients to seek tax-efficient charitable giving strategies because that’s how we maximize your impact – funneling more to your favorite charities and less to Uncle Sam.
+Even though the Tax Cuts and Jobs Act of 2018 resulted in a high standard deduction and made itemizing less fruitful, evaluating your income and tax situation can still reveal opportunities.

-I will lay out some options below, but first, let’s look at a legal vehicle that makes implementing such strategies easier.
+I will share some options below, but first, let’s look at a legal vehicle that makes implementing such strategies easier.

 Vehicles That Support Charitable Giving Tax Strategies